Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Override-Micro-Shadows.md

 ### Useful links

-- This micro shadowing technique is inspired by this presentation from Naughty Dog : [Technical Art of Uncharted 4](<http://advances.realtimerendering.com/other/2016/naughty_dog/index.html>).
+- This micro shadowing technique is inspired by this presentation from Naughty Dog: [Technical Art of Uncharted 4](<http://advances.realtimerendering.com/other/2016/naughty_dog/index.html>).
-- For an example of how to generate ambient occlusion maps in a consistent way, see this presentation from Sledgehammer : [Material Advances in Call of Duty WWII]( http://advances.realtimerendering.com/s2018/MaterialAdvancesInWWII.pdf).
+- For an example of how to generate ambient occlusion maps in a consistent way, see this presentation from Sledgehammer: [Material Advances in Call of Duty WWII]( http://advances.realtimerendering.com/s2018/MaterialAdvancesInWWII.pdf).